mCRL2org/mCRL2/doc/sphinx/source/developer_manual/libraries/atermpp/programming.rst

    v.push_back(MyTerm("f(x)");
    v.push_back(MyTerm("g(y)");

-Also the search and replace algorithms of section [link aterm___library.programming.algorithms ATerm algorithms] can be applied to `MyTerm`.
+Also the search and replace algorithms of section :ref:`atermpp_programming_algorithms` can be applied to `MyTerm`.

+.. _atermpp_programming_algorithms:

 ATerm algorithms
 ----------------

-For the `atermpp` library has a couple of algorithms are defined.
+For the `atermpp` library a couple of algorithms are defined.
 Most of these algorithms have template parameters for the terms that they operate on.
-These algorithms work on every class for which an `aterm_traits` specialization exists.
+These algorithms work on every class for which an :cpp:class:`aterm_traits` specialization exists.

 Find algorithms
 ^^^^^^^^^^^^^^^
-There are two find algorithms, `find_if` for searching a subterm that matches a given predicate, and `find_all_if` for finding all subterms that match a predicate.
+There are two find algorithms, :cpp:func:`find_if <atermpp::find_if>` for searching a subterm that matches a given predicate, and :cpp:func:`find_all_if <atermpp::find_all_if>` for finding all subterms that match a predicate.
 The program fragment below illustrates this:

 .. code-block:: c++